 Smoking is known to increase the risks associated with surgery.
 There is a greater chance of infection, poor wound healing, and unfavorable scarring.
 Smokers who undergo surgery are also more likely to experience heart attack, stroke, pneumonia, lengthy hospital stays or death.
-For these reasons, Dr. Cruise will require you to quite smoking for a period of time before surgery and after surgery.
+For these reasons, Joseph T Cruise, MD will require you to quite smoking for a period of time before surgery and after surgery.
 In many cases, he can prescribe a prescription for Chantix to help you get through this period without smoking.

 Some complications such as ruptures/deflations, capsular contracture, symmastia, and general dissatisfaction with the result may require a revision surgery.

 Protect yourself from unnecessary complications by choosing a board-certified plastic surgeon with extensive breast augmentation experience.
 Breast augmentation may seem like a very straightforward procedure, but there are many intricacies which are necessary for a plastic surgeon to understand and be able to successfully execute to achieve an optimal result.